troopashells/M.I.M.P/README.md

 xset -dpms s off s noblank

-cd "/home/pi/RetroPie/roms/wine/games/yourgamefolder/"
+cd "/home/pi/RetroPie/roms/wine/games/yourmugenfolder/"

 matchbox-window-manager &

 qjoypad "mugen" &

-WINEDEBUG=-all LD_LIBRARY_PATH="/opt/retropie/supplementary/mesa/lib/" setarch linux32 -L /opt/retropie/emulators/wine/bin/wine '/home/pi/RetroPie/roms/wine/games/yourgamefolder/gamelaunch.EXE'
+WINEDEBUG=-all LD_LIBRARY_PATH="/opt/retropie/supplementary/mesa/lib/" setarch linux32 -L /opt/retropie/emulators/wine/bin/wine '/home/pi/RetroPie/roms/wine/games/yourmugenfolder/mugennamehere.EXE'

+Easiest way to do this is for your mugen is right click your exe and copy paths .

+Then replace "home/pi.......yourmugenfolder/" on cd line above.  with your paths to folder containing exe.

+Then replace 'home/pi......mugennamehere.exe' on wine line with your paths to exe .

 8.Replace wine desktop file with attached "Wine Desktop.sh" in this github .